Billie Sol Estes: Fraud schemes

 Oscar Griffin Jr., the journalist who uncovered the storage tank scandal, later received the 1963 Pulitzer Prize for his articles for a weekly newspaper in Pecos, Texas.
 To improve his 1961 candidacy for Reeves County school board, Estes offered the local newspaper large advertising buys in exchange for not opposing him.
 The Pecos Independent responded with an editorial that said, "We will put our advertising columns up for sale, as will any other newspaper, but we WILL NOT sell our editorial support."
 In response, Estes launched the rival Pecos Daily News on August 1, 1961.
 He spent about $600,000 and the Independent lost $400,000.
 It was nearly bankrupt when Griffin, its editor, ran (February 12, 1962) the first of four articles describing Estes's fraud but without naming him.
 Estes was arrested ten days after the last article ran in March.
 After his arrest, the Daily News went into receivership and the Independent bought it and merged the two newspapers into the Pecos Enterprise.
 When Griffin died in 2011, Estes remarked, "It's a good riddance that he left this world."

+Estes’ schemes were parodied in 1963 by Allan Sherman in the song "Shticks of One and a Half a Dozen of the Other", on his album, My Son, the Celebrity.

+Relationship with Lyndon Johnson

+Eight days before being sworn in as Vice-President of the United States in 1961, Lyndon B. Johnson wrote to Estes, thanking him for the gift of some roses, writing, "It's wonderful to have friends like you."

+After the 1961 inauguration, Estes received an invitation from Cliff Carter, a Johnson aide.
+"Call me in the Vice-President's office as we can serve you."
+The Pecos Daily News pictured Estes chatting with the Vice-President's daughter during inauguration week.

+On March 28, 1962, during the leases scandal, Estes sought the advice of Frank Cain, an attorney for the Pacific Finance Corporation, one of the institutions to which Estes was in debt.
+Cain told Holland McCombs, a journalist, that Estes made calls to Lyndon Johnson's Washington office while he was being investigated by federal and state agencies, saying he would have Johnson stop the investigation.
+"I'll get ahold of Lyndon and get him to call it off," Estes said.
+By "it." he meant the investigation.
+Estes contributed large amounts to Johnson's various campaigns for office, but some say that Johnson barely knew Estes, and that Estes was merely a name-dropper.